michelacameletti/risultati_modello_inla/README.md

 - Line 311: same here, there are good reasons why summer time PM10 levels are correlated across larger areas when you connect the emission situation, orography and mixing layer height.

-**Frase incriminata**

-There is a clear tendency for the range to be larger in summer corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.

-**Frase proposta**

-There is a clear tendency for the SPDE range to be larger in summer,corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.
-This result reflects the fact that, in summer time, the PM10 concentrations are characterized by low spatial variability [most of which is/which is mostly] explained by the model predictors.
+**We have included in the text a short explaination of why in summer time PM10 levels are correlated across larger areas.
+The original sentence was "*There is a clear tendency for the range to be larger in summer corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.*".The new sentence reads "*There is a clear tendency for the SPDE range to be larger in summer,corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.
+This result reflects the fact that, in summer time, the PM10 concentrations are characterized by low spatial variability [most of which is/which is mostly] explained by the model predictors.*"

 ## Section on validation:

 *the first lines reflect the methodology.
-Could you integrate that to the method section?
+Could you integrate that to the method section? **See the answers to the comments to "Line 97-98" and "Line 266-269"**.
 Until this point, I was wondering whether you performed an evaluation on a subset of the data.
 How did you select the 10 % validation set?*

 - Line 363: Are the mentioned spikes regional phenomena of effects of local activities/events (festival, fireworks, …)? **GIORGIO**

 # Revisioni